Kequc/curry-map/README.md

 #=> Hi Keith!
 ```

-Any default CurryMap captures input and delivers it to the endpoint, you can do this many times.
+Any function-type second parameter captures input, you can do this many times.

 ```javascript
 const ageify = (name, age) => name + ' is ' + age;